RWS/groupsharekit.net/README.md

 After doing that, run the `.\build.cmd` script at the root of the repository to ensure all the tests pass.

+### Running integration tests

+GroupShareKit has integration tests that access the GroupShare Rest API, but they must be configured before they will be executed.

+**Note:** To run the tests, we highly recommend you create a test GroupShare account (i.e., don't use your real GroupShare account) and a test organization owned by that account.
+Then set the following environment variables:

+`GROUPSHAREKIT_USERNAME` (set this to the test account's username) `GROUPSHAREKIT_PASSWORD` (set this to the test account's password) `GROUPSHAREKIT_TESTORGANIZATION` (set this to the test account's organization) `GROUPSHAREKIT_BASEURI` (set this to the url of your GroupShare instance)

+Once these are set, the integration tests will be executed both when running the FullBuild MSBuild target, and when running the Sdl.Community.GroupShareKit.Tests.Integration assembly through an xUnit.net-friendly test runner.

 ## Problems?

 If you find an issue please visit the [issue tracker](https://github.com/sdl/groupsharekit.net/issues) and report the issue.